jn83499/Mist4610_Group-Project/README.md

 ![Query1](Query1.png)

 Query 1 allows managers to identify the customers who spend the most, helping them focus on high-value customers.
-This allows them to create targeted promotions, loyalty rewards, and upselling strategies to increase revenue.
+This allows them to create targeted promotions, loyalty rewards, and  strategies to increase revenue.
 It also helps them make smarter business decisions by understanding customer spending patterns.

 2. Query 2 adds up the quantity sold for each product and groups the results by product name so you can see the total units sold for each individual product.